AlexisLeite/logger/readme.md

 Its logic is very simple: all logs have a level associated.
 If the log's level is greater than or equal to the configured level, it will be shouted.

 Every log's level is queried two times, one time in order to determine if it must be logged to the report and a second time in order to determine if it must be shouted to the console.

+It is also **forkable**, which means you can multiple loggers with absolutely different configurations working over the same report file.

 ```typescript
 <Button onClick={